TTorell/MyBooks/README.txt

 If anyone ever cares to make it build in their environment:
 First you must install glade, gtkmm3.0, gtk+3.0, sqlite3, and maybe some more, on your system.
 It runs on linux, but requieres a lot of include-paths, libs etc. It's probably easiest to use the pkg-config command to find reuired paths, flags and libs.
 Not sure if it is complete, but something like:
 > pkg-config --cflags --libs gtk+-3.0 gtkmm-3.0 sqlite3
 Maybe I'll provide a cmake file to build it with, later.
 For now I use eclipse on Ubuntu.
 I think it requires c++17 (or later) because of some "std::filesystem::path thing" I used.
+Yoy'll have to change some file paths in MyBooks.cpp too.

+I chose a Gnu LGPL (Lesser) license just beacuse Gtk, Glade and Gtkmm are resealsed under it.
+SQLite3 is in the public domain and does not require a license.